 A lot of people will be asking how to watch the Champions League in the U.S. in 2018 as many will turn their dials (just kidding, you don’t even know what a dial is) to FS1 on the first match day and be shocked to see some crap like NASCAR or Colin Cowherd on the air because Fox no longer has the UCL rights.
 This could initially be seen as a good thing because the inane Foxification of soccer has not been taken well by soccer fans who don’t need to be told the obvious.

 — Travis Yoesting (@TravisYoesting) July 11, 2018

-It remains to be seen if this is a good move.
-Turner Broadcasting bought the Champions League (and Europa League) rights in the U.S. and the company has no soccer experience whatsoever.
+Turner Broadcasting bought the Champions League (and Europa League) rights in the U.S. without any soccer experience whatsoever.